projectgoav/E.ExploreDeezer/README.md

 ## Future Work & Goals

 Below is a short list of things I'd like to work on at somepoint in time.
-A more details list can be found in the '.todo' file in the root of the repo.
+A more details list can be found in the `.todo` file in the root of the repo.

 - Proper app icons
 - Support for radios & podcasts